 In Mathematics, you must have learned about different types of equations.
-Here, we are going to discuss about the difference between linear and nonlinear equations.
-The difference between them can be described on the basis of definitions and examples.
+Here, we are going to discuss the difference between linear and nonlinear equations.
+The difference between them is described here with the help of definitions and examples.

 We come across a lot of equations while solving maths problems.
-Some equations consist of only numbers and some consist of only variables and some consists of both numbers and variables.
+Some equations include only numbers and some consist of only variables while others consist of both numbers and variables.
 Linear and nonlinear equations usually consist of numbers and variables.
-A variable is a quantity which could be any integer value.

 |All these equations form a straight line in XY plane.
 These lines can be extended to any direction but in a straight form.||It forms a curve and if we increase the value of the degree, the curvature of the graph increases.|